Likoma Island: Population

 Likoma is densely populated, with about 10,500 inhabitants dispersed in a dozen settlements, the main being the eponymous town of Likoma; the nearby island of Chizumulu has a further 4,000 inhabitants.
 The most represented ethnic groups are the Nyanja people (60%) and the Tonga people (25%), followed by smaller groups of Tumbuka, Yao, and Chewa.
 Their main economic activity is fishing, although agriculture (mainly rice and cassava) is also represented.
 The town of Mbamba hosts a busy market.
 It is also the site of the Anglican Cathedral of St Peter, one of the largest churches in Africa.

 As a consequence of poverty and insufficient hospitals, the situation of public health on the island is critical, although malaria (which is widespread in Malawi) has not been reported.
 In 2005-6, Likoma has been the subject of a scientific study on the epidemiology of HIV and other sexually transmitted diseases.
-Despite the minimal economic development of Likoma, there are several schools serving all settlements, and literacy is thus widespread.
+Despite the minimal economic development of Likoma, there are several primary schools serving all settlements and Likoma Secondary School.
+Literacy is thus widespread.

 Infrastructures and transportation

-Likoma has no paved roads, and there are very few motor vehicles.
+Likoma has no paved roads, and there are few motor vehicles.
 Electricity is provided by a generator and a solar bank.
 This affords the island 24 hour electricity, with the exception of 1-5 minutes at around 10 pm, while they switch the power source.
 There is a small telephone network on the island, although telephones themselves are quite rare.
 Likoma Airport is a tarred airstrip found on the island and can be reached by plane from Lilongwe.

-The island's main mode of transportation is provided by the steamer boat that circumnavigates Lake Malawi, stopping over at all the main settlements on the coast and the islands.
-In addition, The links the island with the town of Nkhata Bay on the west side of the lake once a week.
+The island's main transportation is the steamer that circumnavigates Lake Malawi, stopping at the main settlements and the islands.
+The links the island with the town of Nkhata Bay on the west side of the lake once a week.
 Smaller boats (including dhows) cross the strait between Likoma and Chizumulu, and also between Likoma and Cobue in Mozambique.
 Both goods and people are transported through these routes.

-As Likoma is a relevant tourist destination in Malawi, there are a few hotels and backpacker hostels, usually based on ecotouristic principles.
-The waters around Likoma are appreciated for snorkelling and diving.
+Likoma is a tourist destination which has a few hotels and backpacker hostels, usually based on ecotouristic principles.
+The waters around Likoma support snorkelling and diving.

+Notable residents

+The lawyer, Sarai Chisala-Tempelhoff's family come from here.
+Grace Malenga was also born here before going on to become one of Malawi's first woman doctors.